stackb/grpc-starlark/README.md

 # grpc-starlark

-`grpc-starlark` is a gRPC server that uses the starlark language to provide handler method implementations.
+`grpc-starlark` is a library for embedding a gRPC-capable starlark interpreter and a standalone binary `grpcstar` that executes starlark scripts.

 ## Installation

-Download a binary from the releases page, or install from source:
+Download a binary from the [releases page](https://github.com/stackb/grpc-starlark/releases), or install from source:

 ```sh
 go install github.com/stackb/grpc-starlark/cmd/grpcstar@latest